Planning Team Meals for Away Games

 Easy Post-Game Team Meal Ideas for the Bus

 Following a competition, many athletic teams are anxious to get on the bus and head home.
 Therefore, having easy meal ideas for the bus can be of help.
-Consider having the meals for the bus individually bagged or boxed to help with distributing to the athletes.

-Here are several easy options:
+Here are several easy meal options for the bus:

 • Sub sandwich (turkey, ham, chicken, or roast beef), baked chips, fresh fruit cup